 Microsoft Fabric vs Power BI: What To Consider When Choosing One

-Consider these three things before you settle with one of these data tools.
+Consider these three things before you settle on one of these data tools.

 Scalability: